-- Reductions in used values are expected to continue but at a slightly slower rate than that observed in March and April, albeit slightly faster than seen in May and June.
-Retail demand will continue to soften over the short term as the reality of the cost-of-living squeeze starts to make itself felt.
+- Reductions in used values are expected to resume during the holiday period, but at a slightly slower rate than that observed in March and April, albeit slightly faster than seen between May and July.
+Retail demand will continue to soften over the short term as the reality of the cost-of-living squeeze continues to make itself felt.
 Despite the short-term disruption, used car volumes will slowly increase in the coming months as fleets start to receive replacements for long overdue vehicles.
-For almost all sectors, our short-term forecasts now show negative movements for the next few months, with even Convertible and Coupe-Cabriolets expected to start to soften as many dealers are already stocked up for the summer months. - There are still plenty of cases where logical relationships have been broken and where nearly new used values are above list prices.
+For most sectors, our short-term forecasts now show modest negative movements for the next few months, with Convertible and Coupe-Cabriolet values expected to start to soften by September. - There are still plenty of cases where logical relationships have been broken and where nearly new used values are above list prices.
 These will resolve themselves in time, but values are not expected to go down as fast as they have increased.
 We expect retail demand to continue to reduce through 2022, principally fuelled by concerns over the rise in the cost of living.
 However, we still expect a gradual market adjustment over the next 12 months or so and not a 'mirrored' fall. - The used value increases on some models have effectively set a new market and may not return to previous levels, but even in these cases we have tended to apply significant negative editorial adjustments during our Interproduct and sector reviews. - The effects of the new car supply issues (including the semi-conductor shortage) are many and varied and seem to be changing every week.
 In many cases, the news from OEMs changes every time we have the discussion.
 In many cases there are derivative specific impacts within the same model, with complex decisions regarding production allocation being reviewed on a daily basis.
-There are multiple supply issues exacerbating the situation and predictions from individual brands for the next few months still vary considerably and some are changing on an almost weekly basis. - A significant factor still contributing to lower levels of fleet returns is fleet managers and drivers running cars for longer, due to lower mileage during the pandemic.
-These cars will return to the used market at some stage and we are factoring this into the phasing of our deflation assumptions for sector reviews. - One-year-old vehicles will remain in relatively short supply for the foreseeable future and the longer the current new car supply issues persist, the longer there will be a shortage.
-However, once leadtimes for the majority of models reduce, it is expected that consumers will once again hold out for the new car.
-However, despite the prolonged shortages of nearly new stock, the trend for some time has been for 3-year-old cars outperforming the 1-year-old market and they have not increased by as large a proportion, therefore adjustments are expected to be slightly less than for 3-year-old cars once the market settles.
+There are multiple supply issues exacerbating the situation and predictions from individual brands for the next few months still vary considerably and some are changing on an almost weekly basis.
+However, several manufacturers are now expecting improvements in supply as we progress through the second half of the year.

+- One-year-old vehicles will remain in relatively short supply for the foreseeable future and the longer the current new car supply issues persist, the longer there will be a shortage.
+However, once leadtimes for the majority of models reduce, it is expected that more consumers will once again hold out for the new car.
+However, despite the prolonged shortages of nearly new stock, the trend for some time has been for 3-year-old cars outperforming the 1year-old market and they have not increased by as large a proportion, therefore adjustments are expected to be slightly less than for 3-year-old cars once the market settles.
 This is reflected in our recent forecasts. - After the expected low point of YOY% deflation in early 2023, values will recover over the next couple of years as the economy and consumer confidence improves and used supply starts to reduce (helped significantly by the shortfall in new car registrations that we have been seeing since March 2020).